elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ```
 ---

-## Some Defences Against XSS
+## Other Defences Against XSS

-- All untrusted data can be inserted only in specified locations
+- Any content that does not come from trusted sources is flagged as _untrusted content_
-  - Untrusted means that the content originated other than from a trusted source like our database or application
+- Any untrusted content should be inserted only in specified and monitored locations
-- No untrusted data is used as content in an HTML element without being HTML encoded
+- No untrusted content is used as content in an HTML element without being HTML encoded
   - This ensures the content is treated as data and not as markup
 - All attribute values must be attribute encoded
   - Attribute encoding is a subset of HTML encoding